fwsa-batch2/keerthana.shanmugam__web_project/README.md

  * All input fields are required.
  * Email id and password should match with the local storage content.
  * If everything is validated, redirect to new releases page.

+ ### 3. Add Albums :
+  ##### Fields
+  * Album Name
+  * Price
+  * Artists Name
+  * Image Url
+  ##### Acceptance Criteria
+  * Add album button is in the list album page.
+  * All input fields are required.
+  * Album name must contain atleast 2 characters and must not be empty.
+  * Price field accepts only numbers.
+  * Artist name must contain atleast 1 character and must not be empty.
+  * Only image url can accepts in this field.
+  * If everything is validated the details will store in localstorage and redirect to album list page.

+ ### 4. List Albums :
+  ##### Fields
+  * After clicking Product page click the albums image it will redirect to list album page.
+  * The details given in the Add Album Page is showed in the List Album Page.
+  * The details taken from the localstorage Add Album Page are shown in the Album List Page.
+  * Album Name, Price, Artist Name, Image of the Albums are listed in this page.